Primary Image

 Content Validity

-O’Dell et al. (2013) found consistencies between the AMAT-9 and the Rasch model expectations, even with the few participants in the study.
+O’Dell et al. (2013, 9-item AMAT) found consistencies between the AMAT-9 results and the Rasch model expectations, even with the small number of participants in the study (p.
+9).

 Floor/Ceiling Effects

-The AMAT time of performance exhibited significant ceiling and floor effects with respect to the Fugl-Meyer Assessment (Chae et al, 2003).
+• The AMAT time of performance exhibited significant ceiling and floor effects with respect to the Fugl-Meyer Assessment.
+This result suggests that the AMAT time of performance is not able to discriminate between varying levels of motor impairments.

 Responsiveness